peterhunn/techdocs/docs/accordproject.md

 ## What are the Accord Projects?

-The Accord Project comprises a series of projects that together comprise a technology stack for the creation of smart legal contracts;
+The Accord Project comprises a series of projects that together comprise a technology stack for the creation of smart legal contracts:

 * [Cicero] - Templating Engine
 * [Ergo] - Expression Language